VirtualScenery/greenscreenstream/README.md

 Generate a new MediaStream for `<canvas>` ,`<video>`  elements based on provided MediaStreamTrack and a background image/video just using JavaScript.

-After processed and "green screend" you can capture the stream and use it in your RTCPeerConnections for instance.
+After processed and "green screened" you can capture the stream and use it in your RTCPeerConnections for instance.

 all rendering is made realtime using a WebGL2 pixel shader (glsl) and  machine-learing.